WRTeam-in/eBroker-Doc/docs/web/pwa-setup.md

 - **Re-engageable**: Can use push notifications to re-engage users
 - **Linkable**: Can be shared via URL without requiring installation

-> **Note:** While PWAs can provide some caching benefits, the eDemand application requires network connectivity to function properly as it relies on API calls to fetch data.
+> **Note:** While PWAs can provide some caching benefits, the eBroker application requires network connectivity to function properly as it relies on API calls to fetch data.